Car Insurance Cost for Women in 2026

 AIG$207$2,479

 Travelers prices well for women with clean records, and Amica earns high J.D.
 Power satisfaction scores for drivers who weigh service alongside cost.
-GEICO, State Farm and Nationwide are stronger options if you bundle home and auto or insure multiple vehicles, since each offers multi-policy discounts that can close the gap with lower-priced competitors.
+GEICO, State Farm and Nationwide are worth prioritizing if you bundle home and auto or insure multiple vehicles, since each offers multi-policy discounts that can close the gap with lower-priced competitors.
 Rates also vary by driver profile, so cheapest insurance rankings differ for drivers with violations, poor credit or younger ages.

 How Much Does Car Insurance Cost for Female Drivers by Age?

+Teen girls pay more for car insurance because insurers rate all drivers under 25 as higher risk, regardless of gender.
+But rates by age show the drop at renewal can be substantial.
 Young women pay $313 per month ($3,756 per year) on average, the highest rate of any age group.
-Adult women pay $126 per month and senior women pay $158 per month.
+Adult women pay $126 per month, and senior women pay $158 per month.
 Premiums fall by more than half once a woman moves out of the under-25 bracket, the sharpest single drop in the dataset.

 Senior women pay about 25% more than adult women at $158 per month, reflecting age-related risk factors.
 But senior women still pay far less than young drivers, and many carriers discount premiums for completing a defensive driving course.